lycheeverse/lychee/README.md

 - `0` for success (all links checked successfully or excluded/skipped as configured)
 - `1` for missing inputs and any unexpected runtime failures or config errors
 - `2` for link check failures (if any non-excluded link failed the check)
+- `3` for errors in the config file

 ### Ignoring links